-Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
+order home health services to be provided by a home health agency.
 You must be homebound, which means leaving home is a major effort.

-Covered services include, but are not limited to:
+Covered services include, but aren't limited to:

-- Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) - Physical therapy, occupational therapy, and speech therapy - Medical and social services - Medical equipment and supplies
+- Part-time or intermittent skilled nursing and home health aide services (to be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) - Physical therapy, occupational therapy, and speech therapy - Medical and social services - Medical equipment and supplies